Galaxy Express 999: Adieu Galaxy Express 999

+Upcoming new film

+A new anime film was announced on July 25, 2026.
+The film will be produced by Toei Animation.

 New manga series and Eternal Fantasy

 In 1996, Matsumoto began a new GE999 series, set a year after the original, in which the Earth is destroyed and Tetsuro sets out to discover the source of the "darkness" that threatens all life in the universe.

-The film Galaxy Express 999: Eternal Fantasy was released in 1998.
-This film takes place a few years after the events of Adieu Galaxy Express 999 and is the third film in the anime series, where Maetel and Tetsuro reunite to save the universe again from another evil.
+The short film Galaxy Express 999: Eternal Fantasy was released in 1998.
+This film takes place a few years after the events of Adieu Galaxy Express 999, where Maetel and Tetsuro reunite to save the universe again from another evil.
 It also serves as a link between this film and The Galaxy Railways.

 The Alfee performed the theme song "Brave Love: Galaxy Express 999 / Beyond the Win".

 Also, space battleship Yamato, from the Japanese show of the same name, and the English version of Star Blazers, which are both Matsumoto creations, make a cameo appearance.

 The manga has been partially published in English by Viz.
-The film was released by Discotek Media on DVD on October 16, 2012 and Blu-ray in 2020.
+The film was released by Discotek Media on DVD on October 16, 2012, and Blu-ray in 2020.
 The latter includes a newly produced English dub by Sound Cadence Studios in Dallas, Texas with a new cast.

 Maetel Legend and Space Symphony Maetel

 Two-part OVA Maetel Legend serves as a prelude for Galaxy Express 999 and explains the series' backstory.
-Maetel, the protagonist, is the daughter of Queen Prometheum of the Planet La Metal (both from Queen Millennia), a wandering planet, and one of the first civilizations to have mechanized their bodies.
-As Queen Prometheum becomes fearful of the natural decline of her people's lifespan on their freezing world, which has fallen out of orbit, she decides to mechanize them all, in order to enable her people to survive the harsh climate.
+Maetel, the protagonist, is the daughter of Queen Promethium of the Planet La Metal (both from Queen Millennia), a wandering planet, and one of the first civilizations to have mechanized their bodies.
+As Queen Promethium becomes fearful of the natural decline of her people's lifespan on their freezing world, which has fallen out of orbit, she decides to mechanize them all, in order to enable her people to survive the harsh climate.
 The complete series was released on DVD by Central Park Media.

 Following on from Maetel Legend, TV series Space Symphony Maetel reveals that the newly created machine people of La Metal began to mechanize galaxy after galaxy against the will of many humans, and ended up creating rebellions and revolutions.
 Maetel is asked to return to La Metal to succeed her mother, only to discover the many hardships her mother has inflicted on the humans.

-In this series, Captain Harlock and Emeraldas (Maetel's sister) also appear and work together to assassinate Prometheum, along with Maetel.
+In this series, Captain Harlock and Emeraldas (Maetel's sister) also appear and work together to assassinate Promethium, along with Maetel.
 Parallels with Galaxy Express 999 are prevalent.
-Instead of a boy who wants a mechanized body meeting her, she meets a boy who has a grudge against Prometheum and detests being mechanized.
+Instead of a boy who wants a mechanized body meeting her, she meets a boy who has a grudge against Promethium and detests being mechanized.

 The final lines of dialogue reveal that this is a prequel to the 1979 film Galaxy Express 999.